hydrojumbo/quito-climate-study/README.md

 3. [Build the distribution version of the web site](#build-the-distribution-version-of-the-web-site)
 4. [Upload the distribution version of the web site to the cloud](#upload-the-distribution-version-of-the-web-site-to-the-cloud)

+NOTE: To avoid duplicating effort, you can download zip files of already-processed [raster](https://quitoestudiodeclima.blob.core.windows.net/processedgis/raster.zip) and [vector](https://quitoestudiodeclima.blob.core.windows.net/processedgis/vector.zip) data.
+To use these, download them and unzip them into the quito-climate-study\app directory.

 ####Create web representations of the GIS vector and raster data files
 The quito-climate-study web site uses standard [GeoJSON](http://geojson.org/) to represent vector datasets, and [OpenStreetMap-compliant geographic tiles](http://wiki.openstreetmap.org/wiki/Tiles#Graphical_Map_Tiles) to represent raster datasets online.
 The qcspublish command line application transforms the GIS data files used by the study's authors into these types of resources, and generates .csv files of attribute tables to facilitate download.